ashleynilo/fprime-tutorial-math-component/docs/math-component.md

 // After: numMathOps++
 this->tlmWrite_NUMBER_OF_OPS(numMathOps);
 ```
-!!! note
+> [!NOTE]
-    This function will get autocoded by FPP since we defined the telemetry channel.
+> This function will get autocoded by FPP since we defined the telemetry channel.

 6. Add the channel to the pre-existing MathReceiver packet in `MathDeploymentPackets.xml`: